Alaska-ITS/angular-interview-exercise/README.md

 * The code provided is not perfect!
 We value a "refactor mentality" so don't feel like you should leave the existing skeleton as is.
 * Try to exercise quality software engineering practices such as separation of conerns and test automation.
+* Please do not check your API key in and push it to source control.

 ## Getting Started